-Recent high-profile cases and harrowing testimony given to public inquiries have kept the issue in the headlines.
+High-profile cases and harrowing testimony given to public inquiries have continued to keep the issue in the headlines.

-Meanwhile alleged cover-ups continue to dog the Church, and victims groups say the Vatican has not done nearly enough to right its wrongs.
+But alleged cover-ups continue to dog the Catholic Church, and victims groups say the Vatican has not done nearly enough to right its wrongs.

 Here's what you need to know.

 Although some accusations date back to the 1950s, molestation by priests was first given significant media attention in the 1980s, in the US and Canada.